 All staff should have an awareness of safeguarding issues that can put children at risk of harm.
-Behaviours linked to issues such as of drug taking, alcohol abuse, deliberately missing education, serious violence (including that linked to County Lines) and consensual and non-consensual sharing of nudes or semi nudes images and/or videos can be signs that children are at risk.
+Behaviours linked to issues such as of drug taking, alcohol misuse, unexplainable and/or persistent absences from education, serious violence (including that linked to County Lines) radicalisation and consensual and non-consensual sharing of nude or semi-nude images and/or videos can be signs that children are at risk.
 Other safeguarding issues staff should be aware of include: